 Recent findings indicate that P. pluvialis is already present in England, Scotland, and Wales at 35 separate locations (Section 6).
 It was classified by the UK Plant Health Risk Group, at least initially based on limited information about its UK distribution, as meeting the criteria to become a GB Quarantine Pest for regulatory purposes.
-This has enabled statutory action to be taken against findings and surveys are ongoing to assess how limited or widespread P. pluvialis is.
-Greater clarity about the extent of its distribution is required if Protected Zone status is to be considered for parts of the UK where the pest has not been found/reported (i.e. Northern Ireland) but exclusion through a Pest Free Area from the GB area does not currently apply.
+This has enabled statutory action to be taken against findings as a precautionary measure with ongoing surveys to assess how limited or widespread P. pluvialis is and whether statutory action should be retained.
+Greater clarity about the extent of its distribution is also required if Protected Zone status is to be considered for parts of the UK where the pest has not been found/reported (i.e. Northern Ireland) but exclusion through a Pest Free Area from the GB area does not currently apply.

-The geographical distribution of the findings also suggests that P. pluvialis has been in Britain for some time, or that that have been multiple introductions although the level of risk identified around each pathway make this unlikely (see Section 9).
+The geographical distribution of the findings also suggests that P. pluvialis has been in Britain for some time, or that there have been multiple introductions, although the level of risk identified around each pathway make this unlikely (see Section 9).